codatio/codat-docs/docs/supplier-enablement/overview.md

 Reach out to your Codat contact to enjoy **Supplier Enablement**'s rich product features and dynamic data refreshes through our comprehensive UI:

-1. Relationship and onboarding management
+1. **Relationship and onboarding management**

   Your analysts and relationship managers have the clients they are responsible for and their data at their fingertips and can easily onboard new clients.

-2. Easy and secure authorization journey
+2. **Easy and secure authorization journey**

-  Your clients share their financial and spend data with Codat directly from their ERP or accounting software within minutes so that your organization can gain immediate insights.
+  Your clients share their accounts payable data with Codat directly from their ERP or accounting software within minutes so that your organization can gain immediate insights.

-3. Comprehensive financial position and spend analyses
+3. **Comprehensive financial position and spend analyses**

   Access an insightful view of your clients' financial position and their spend activity, including individual transactions, payment methods, terms, bill status, and more.

-4. Ongoing monitoring and data refresh
+4. **Ongoing monitoring and data refresh**

   Your analysts and relationship managers can easily keep records up to date with a single click, providing ongoing service excellence to your clients.